Fact checked by Ryan Fee on June 3, 2025.

 run: terraform -chdir=environments/prod/app planNo more cd some/path && terraform apply && cd ../.. gymnastics.
 Each step is explicit about its target.
 However, as the number of these -chdir targets grows, managing the orchestration, variable injection, and ensuring consistent execution across all of them in a CI/CD system can introduce its own layer of complexity.

 -chdir vs. CLI WorkspacesTerraform CLI workspaces also let you manage multiple states from a single configuration.
-So, when do you use which?
+So which one fits your case?

 -chdir): Better when environments need different backend configurations, different provider versions, or have significantly different infrastructure.
 This provides stronger isolation.Here’s a quick comparison: